arielhr1987/leira-roles/README.txt

 = Can I create new user roles? =
 Yes, you can add new roles, and assign the capabilities that fit the most for that role.

-= Can I remove Wordpress default roles? =
+= Can I remove WordPress default roles? =
-No, system default roles are not allowed to deleted.
-Wordpress system relay on those roles to work properly.
+No, system default roles aren't allowed to be deleted.
+WordPress' system relays on those roles to work properly.

 = Can I create a new roles with no capabilities? = Yes.